FilipDominec/python-meep-utils/README.md

  * the retrieved transmission or reflection is over unity - _this may be due to spectral leakage, try prolonging the simulation time or using a lossy medium._

 #### Confusing printouts
+ * tracebacks are double printed, and the lines are randomly mixed - Tracebacks un the simulation in single process.
  * the frequency-domain solver does not converge - _this happens, reason not known.
 Try changing the resolution or using other materials.
 Try running few time-domain steps before running frequency-domain solver. _
  * simulation gives correct results, but at the end complaints that `mpirun has exited ... without calling "finalize"` - _this is harmless, I did not find any way to prevent the message in Python-meep_
  * simulation writes about 'epsilon averaging' although I did not explicitly enable it - _this is OK, it is some bug, no averaging is probably happening anyway_